Language Arts

 ?
 Participate in work-based learning and job shadows

 ?
-Students may earn dual-enrolled college credit
+Students may earn dual-enrolled college credit in the 2nd year

 Heavy Equipment Grade 11-12